-[:SOURce<hw>]:BB:C2K:CLOCk:SOURce on page 100
+[:SOURce<hw>]:BB:C2K:CLOCk:SOURce on page 99

-3.5 Local and global connectors settings
+3.5 Global connectors settings

-Accesses a dialog to configure local connectors or global connectors.
+Accesses a dialog to configure global connectors.

 The button is available in the following dialogs or tabs:

 - "Trigger / Marker / Clock" dialog that is accessible via the "TMC" block in the block diagram. - "Trigger In", "Marker" and "Clock" tabs that are accessible via the "Baseband" block in the block diagram.